Special Educational Needs and Disability Report

 • collaborating with other schools and colleges to ensure a smooth transition for SEND students when needed.

-The SEN Coordinator consults regularly with class teachers to monitor students’ progress and if this progress is slower than expected, further interventions and support are developed.
+The SEND Coordinator consults regularly with class teachers to monitor students’ progress and if this progress is slower than expected, further interventions and support are developed.

 Differentiated curriculum